StevenPate/bookshelves.dev/src/content/shelves/a-memory-palace-the-size-of-a-nation-state.md

     description: |
       Ghost Wall is a bit of a cheat, but it's the last book I read.
 Dark mornings and evenings in March, this book carried me on 10 mile hikes.
 It's fun.
 ---
 When I think of any of these books, I cannot help but be transported to the places where I was walking while listening to them.
 I won't forget **Stars in My Pocket Like Grains of Sand** on Hat Creek Rim.
 Or **How to Change Your Mind** deep in the mushroom-dense forests of Oregon.
 Starting ***Heavy*** in a hailstorm around Crater Lake.
 And I can tell you the mile marker (1285) and the date (July 14, 2019) I finally finished ***Kristin Lavransdatter***.
-Heck I remember the who was leapfrogging me the moment I *realized* I was going to finish ***Kristin Lavransdatter***.
+Heck I remember the who the hiker leapfrogging me the moment I *realized* I was going to finish ***Kristin Lavransdatter***.
 His trail name was Tarzan.

 In 2019, I walked every step of the 2,650 miles [Pacific Crest Trail](https://www.pcta.org/discover-the-trail/) from the U.S.-Mexico border north to the Canada-U.S. border, a string of unbroken footsteps that stretched 2,650 miles.
 It was exhilerating and grueling and life-affirming and mortality-confronting.
 And I'm not sure how I wouldn't have done it without a [libro.fm](http://libro.fm) subscription.